-In present day, the island is home to a 15th-century chapel, a village made up of eight houses, an island cemetery acting as a final resting place for island residents and drowned sailors, and a castle, residence of Lord St. Laven, John St Aubyn.
-The ancestral seat of the St Aubyn family, the island and castle was given to the National Trust in 1954, but remains the home of the family, who retained a 999 year lease.
+In the present day, the island is home to a 15th-century chapel, a village made up of eight houses, an island cemetery acting as a final resting place for island residents and drowned sailors, and a castle, residence of Lord St Laven, John St Aubyn.
+The ancestral seat of the St Aubyn family, the island and castle was given to the National Trust in 1954 but remains the home of the family, who retained a 999-year lease.

 Tours of the island and parts of the castle are available, and there is a museum with several artifacts that pertain to the island’s long, colorful history.

 Follow us on Twitter to get the latest on the world's hidden wonders.